Brisbane (Year 1)

 Phonics

-In Year One, Phonics is taught on a daily basis from Monday to Friday.
-We will be recapping phase four sounds, moving on to phase five.
+In Year One, Phonics is taught on a daily basis from Monday to Thursday.
+We will be focusing on phase 4 and 5 sounds and recapping those from last year.
 We will also learn tricky words (words that can't be worked out using phonics) associated with these phases and ensure we use them correctly in our writing.

 Phoneme – a sound in a word